deanwraith/recycling/README.md

     Added and adjusted content and functionality for Reuse, Reduce and Recycling pages.
 Changed the structure and styling of the summary section on the home page.
 Added content and functionality to the FAQ including a form to send questions.
     * 08/06/2021 - Adjusted padding and margins
     Added styling adjustments to logo, menu, quote and text on Reuse/Reduce and Recycle pages.
 Adjusted padding and margins for these elements.
+    * 10/06/2021 - Added styling to 3R's section
+    Added new functionality and styling to the 3R's description section.
+Also added responsiveness for this new section.

 ## 4. Deployment